 - Call 9-1-1 to report flooding or fallen trees that are creating an immediate hazard.

 - For any sewer related issues, including 24-hour emergency services, call South Placer Municipal Utility District (SPMUD) at 916-786-8555.

 - For other non-emergencies, call the Police Department at 916-625-5400.

 If you would like to receive emergency notifications via phone message or text, visit Placer Alert.

-From November 17 through the end of the rainy season, sandbags will be available at Johnson-Springview Park in the gravel parking lot near the community center and baseball field.
-The sandbag station is self-serve and shovels are not provided.
-Sandbags are for Rocklin residents only, and there is a limit of 25 sandbags per household.
+Sand is currently available for Rocklin residents only at Johnson-Springview Park in the gravel parking lot near the community center and baseball field.
+Sandbags are currently not on-hand but the City will be monitoring forecasts for future need.
 For the latest update on sandbag availability call (916) 625-5527.